TwoFistedJustice/square-pie/docs/how_to.md

 - Set the endpoint for the http request (api name)
 - provide details to the http request (like customer or invoice details)

+### Wrapper Classes

+- Will have "Wrapper" in the class name
+- Serves as a container for another object - Catalog Object Wrapper is an example
+- This the equivalent of the UPS truck, but in code.

+### Helper/Structural Classes

+- Will have "Helper" in the name or the name
+- Structural classes will be named with an acronym (URDU is an example Upsert Retrieve Delete Update)
+- Do not conform to anything in Square's actual API
+- Similar to a Mixin, but not a mixin
+- Carries common properties and methods for classes that do conform to something in Square's actual API

 ## Class Breakdowns

 **SquareRequest**\